TCFD → UK SRS S2 — the migration story

 The Task Force on Climate-related Financial Disclosures shaped a decade of corporate climate reporting before being succeeded by UK SRS S2.
-Here's what changed, what carried over, and what the FCA's transition from TCFD-aligned rules means for listed companies.
+What changed, what carried over, and what the FCA’s transition from TCFD-aligned rules means for UK listed companies preparing for 1 January 2027.

 What TCFD was